Olympus E-PL9 vs Pentax K-70

 It is notable that the K-70 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-PL9 does not feature such a mic input.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the features and operation of the E-PL9 and K-70 can be found, respectively, in the Olympus E-PL9 Manual (free pdf) or the online Pentax K-70 Manual.

 So how do things add up?
 Is the Olympus E-PL9 better than the Pentax K-70 or vice versa?
 The listing below highlights the relative strengths of the two models.